geoffrey-odari2/portfolio/README.md

 #### Geoffrey Odari's portfolio Landing page
 #### By Geoffrey Odari
 ## Description
-This is a website containing
+This is a website containing a list of projects I have created

+## URL

 ## Setup/Installation Requirements
+To install it on your local computer you will need
 * Web server
 * GIT
 ### Installation